keboola/connection-docs/components/extractors/other/generic/generic.md

 [Configuration Map](https://developers.keboola.com/extend/generic-extractor/map/).

 ## Template Mode
-Generic Extractor is used as the base for many data source connectors (extractors).
+Generic Extractor is used as the base for many data source connectors.
 These components allow you to select pre-defined configurations
 -- templates -- without the need to configure Generic Extractor manually.

 {: .image-popup}